Patient Experiences

 Pictured above: Mr. Sherman Womack, prostate cancer survivor.

-“Clinical trials were not introduced when I was first diagnosed with prostate cancer 18 years ago in 2005.
-I began learning more about clinical research over the last five years.”
+“Clinical trials were not introduced when I was first diagnosed with prostate cancer in 2004.
+As a PHEN survivor network member I began learning more about clinical research over the last five years.”

-Mr. Womack began chemotherapy in February of 2005.
-He has been treated at Mass General Hospital for the last 18 years and his oncologist wanted him to start a new clinical trial when the chemotherapy stopped working.
+Mr. Womack underwent surgery in February of 2005 followed by radiation treatment.
+For more than 15 years he has been treated at Massachusetts General Hospital receiving additional treatments of chemotherapy and Androgen Deprivation Therapy (ADT).
+His oncologist wanted him to start a clinical trial when the chemotherapy stopped working.

-He first needed to complete his chemotherapy treatment and was then able to begin the trial in 2022.
-The clinical trial involved six treatments and Mr. Womack explained that the investigators and staff were very helpful, as he received numerous phone calls checking in on him.
-The trial also involved very minimal side effects, such as dry mouth and nausea.
-This discussion showed that clinical trial participation among prostate cancer patients is becoming more mainstream today.
+He was able to begin the clinical trial in 2022.
+The trial involved six treatments and Mr. Womack explained that the investigators and staff were very helpful, as he received numerous phone calls checking in on him.
+This trial proved to be highly successful and involved very minimal side effects.
+Mr. Womack’s experience highlights how clinical trials can be effective treatments

 Mr. DeWayne Charleston